davidpallmann/hello-cloudwatch-alarms/README.md

 # Hello, CloudWatch Alarms!

+This is the the code project for the [Hello, App Runner!](https://davidpallmann.hashnode.dev/hello-cloudwatch-alarms) blog post.

 This episode: Amazon CloudWatch Alarms.
 In this [Hello, Cloud](https://davidpallmann.hashnode.dev/hello-cloud) blog series, we're covering the basics of AWS

 In this post we'll introduce CloudWatch Alarms and use them with a "Hello, Cloud" .NET program to monitor AWS resources and send alert notifications.
 We'll do this step-by-step, making no assumptions other than familiarity with C# and Visual Studio.
 We're using Visual Studio 2022 and .NET 6.